Bypass navigation bar

 El Centro College’s Vocational Nursing program features a 12-month curriculum leading to a certificate of completion.
 Courses are completed in two 16-week academic semesters and two five-week summer semesters.The program includes classroom and laboratory work on campus as well as clinical experience at various area health care facilities.

 Clinical rotations may take place at:

-preparation time weekly for each class and/or clinical experience.
+Students will need to plan two to three hours of studying and preparation time weekly for each class and/or clinical experience.
 The demands of nursing courses are such that students may not be able to work full time while enrolled in these courses.
 Courses are offered during daytime hours only.The program’s clinical experience requires that students be physically able to care for sick patients.
 This involves lifting, moving, bathing and transferring patients into and out of bed.
 Students will be exposed to patients with infectious diseases.